 Uninsured motorists coverage

 Uninsured Motorist insurance provides coverage if you are involved in an accident with an at-fault driver who does not have liability insurance.

 This coverage pays out when you are involved in an accident with another driver whose liability limits are not high enough to cover your medical expenses.

 Rental reimbursement with downtime insurance will cover the cost of a rental vehicle if your 18 wheeler or vehicle is inoperable due to an accident.

 Trailer interchange insurance refers to coverage for non-owned trailers that are specifically being pulled under a trailer interchange agreement.
 Trailer interchange insurance protects the trailer if it is damaged by explosion, vandalism, fire, theft or collision.

 Truck cargo coverage

 This insurance covers damage to items that you are hauling in your truck.
-It also covers cargo vandalism and theft.
+It can help cover collision, vandalism and theft.

 Knowing truck insurance terms will help ensure that you get the right coverages for your needs.
 It’ll help you better understand your big rig insurance quotes.
 Our team can help you get multiple quotes for your truck insurance so that you can compare coverage options and pricing.
 We work with lots of truck businesses, so we understand the coverages you need and the risks you face.